On belief propagation guided decimation for random k-SAT: Introduction and results

 \begin{corollary} Both statements of Hypothesis~\ref{Hyp_BP} are false for $k,r$ satisfying~(\ref{eqmain}). \end{corollary}

-We finish this section by briefly defining Belief Propagation for $k$-SAT; for a detailed derivation we refer the reader to~\cite{BMZ,Pearl}.
-Ultimately, we need to define the value $\mu_{x_t}(\Phi_{t-1},\omega)$ for Step~2 of {\tt BPdec}.
+To complete the presentation of the algorithm, we need to define Belief Propagation for $k$-SAT; for a detailed derivation we point the reader to~\cite{BMZ,MM,Pearl}.
+Ultimately, we need to define the value $\mu_{x_{t+1}}^{\brk\omega}(\Phi_{t})$ in Step~2 of {\tt BPdec}.

-Let $N(v)$ denote the neighborhood of a vertex $v$ of the factor graph $G(\Phi_{t-1})$.
+Let $N(v)$ denote the neighborhood of a vertex $v$ of the factor graph $G(\Phi_{t})$.
 For a variable $x\in V_t$ and a clause $a\in N(x)$ we will denote the ordered pair $(x,a)$ by $x\ra a$.
 Similarly, $a\ra x$ stands for the pair $(a,x)$.
 Furthermore, we let $\sign(x,a)=1$ if $x$ occurs in $a$ positively, and $\sign(x,a)=-1$ otherwise.